How about a day of relaxation in the heart of Romagna? Head to Castrocaro Terme!

 Apart from being the site of a famous spa, art, culture, health and wellness, wine and food all intertwine in this charming village just a few kilometres from Forlì.
 Here’s why.

 Start your day of total relaxation with wellness treatments.
-The benefits of the Terme di Castrocaro spa were already renowned in Roman times, thanks to the properties of the water rich in sulphur and other minerals.
+The benefits of the Terme di Castrocaro spa were already known since Roman times, and then rediscovered in the first half of the 19th century and have continued to be used ever since, due to the properties of its salsobromoiodic and sulphurous waters.

 After spoiling yourself with water and wine, your next step is to languidly explore the beautiful architecture that has made Castrocaro famous throughout Italy.
 Symmetry, marble façades, porticoes, columns, arches, all are part of Rationalism, one of the most important artistic movements of the twentieth century, which spread throughout Italy around the 1920s and is still greatly admired today.

 The Thermal Spa complex is a perfect example.
-The classic Art-Deco decorations make the Grand Hotel, the Thermal Pavilion and the Fest Pavilion unique.
+The classic Art-Deco decorations make the Grand Hotel, the Thermal Pavilion and the Festival Pavilion unique.
 The latter in particular stands out for its breathtaking elegance.
+Architecture, painting, sculpture and craftsmanship merge to create an elegant and refined jewel, accompanied by the sparkling polychrome ceramics of the Chini brand made in Borgo San Lorenzo, Tuscany.

 Rationalism is not the only art form in Castrocaro, however.
 The town has an almost perfectly preserved urban settlement from the Middle Ages.
 For nearly a millennium, the imposing Fort, made up of the Girone, the oldest part of the entire complex, the Fortress and the Cannoniere, i.e. the De' Medici arsenals, has watched over the city below.
 Considered to be amongst the most interesting examples of Medieval fortification architecture, today these three defensive buildings house the History Museum.